akashmavle5/quickstart-quantiphi-realtime-analytics/README.md

 ## Real Time Call Analytics Quick Start

-This Quick Start reference deployment guide provides step-by-step instructions for deploying UiPath Robot on AWS Cloud.
+This Quick Start reference deployment guide provides step-by-step instructions for deploying Real time call analytics solution on AWS Cloud.

 This Quick Start sets up Real-Time transcript generator which can be used by organizations to improve and optimize the remote support by providing users with the ability to create a user interface, where the live call transcripts can be displayed in near real time along with extraction of keywords, metadata and summary of the call.

-The [AWS CloudFormation template](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=realtime&templateURL=https://aws-quickstart.s3.amazonaws.com/quickstart-quantiphi-realtime-analytics/templates/analytics-main.template.yaml) included with the Quick Start automates deploying UiPath Robot on AWS.
+The [AWS CloudFormation template](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=realtime&templateURL=https://aws-quickstart.s3.amazonaws.com/quickstart-quantiphi-realtime-analytics/templates/analytics-main.template.yaml) included with the Quick Start automates deploying Real time call analytics solution on AWS.
 You can also use the AWS CloudFormation template as a starting point for your own implementation.

 ![Quick Start architecture for UiPath Robot on AWS](./docs/images/quantiphi-architecture-diagram.png)

 As shown in the architecture diagram, the Quick Start sets up the above architecture that follows below steps:
-* The call stream between customer and the agent / provider will be received from Issabel PBX to Amazon Chime Voice Connector in two different streams.
+* The call stream between customer and the agent / provider will be received from PBX to Amazon Chime Voice Connector in two different streams.

-* The chime voice connector streams the audio streams into Kinesis Video Streams
+* The chime voice connector streams the audio streams into Kinesis Video Streams.

 * The streams of the two speakers trigger the two eventbridge rules simultaneously.